mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 Next is *saṃjñā*: that is *perception*.
 This is a very interesting thing.
 Perception is just like a carpenter who recognizes what kind of wood they have to use.
 And also, next, the carpenter [puts a mark there]. [...]
 This is the quality of perception: if you put the mark, that putting the mark reminds you what kind of wood you should use.
 That means *re*-recognition.
 So first [there is] *recognition*, and second, the quality of perception is *re*-recognition.
 If you recognize something, you put a mark on your object, [so that you can immediately re-recognize it, so] you can know later what kind of wood you should use.

 The function of perception is to attach individual understanding.
-Because the carpenter understands what kind of wood he needs, but that is the individual carpenter’s understanding.
+Because the carpenter understands what kind of wood he needs, but that is the individual carpenter’s understanding of wood.
 That’s why he puts the mark on the wood.

 For instance, if you understand Zen, or Christianity, whatever, you have [an] experience of Christianity or Zen you understand.
 That is recognition.
 And then you put a mark on Christianity [or Zen].
 That is your individual understanding.
-And then [the function of] this individual understanding is really [to re-recognize].
-You [re-recognize] what kind of wood you need.
+And then [the function of] this individual understanding is really to recognize; you recognize what kind of wood you need.
 Finally you say, “That is Christianity.”
 So you really attach to individual understanding.
 That is the function of perception.

 That is just like the blind men touching the elephant.
 That is an interesting story in the Buddhist scriptures: the king brings an elephant, and asks the blind men what it is.
 One blind man touches the ears of the elephant, and he says, “The elephant is just like a big fan.”
 Another is touching a leg, and says, “Oh, the elephant is just like a pillar!” *[He chuckles.]* That is really the function of perception.